Find Affordable College Courses

 Read More…

-The Seattle School of Theology & Psychology landed the #6 spot in the 2023 rankings for the best value theological and ministerial studies programs.
+With a ranking of #6, The Seattle School of Theology & Psychology did quite well on this year’s best value schools for theological and ministerial studies students.
 The Seattle School is a fairly small private not-for-profit school located in the city of Seattle.

 Read full report on Theological & Ministerial Studies at The Seattle School of Theology & Psychology